RuchitaAkina/Animal-Health-Prediction/README.md

 **Features**

-->Predicts the health risk level of animals ->User-friendly web interface built with Streamlit ->Trained using Random Forest Classifier
+- Predicts the health risk level of animals
+- User-friendly web interface built with Streamlit
+- Trained using Random Forest Classifier
-->One-hot encoding for categorical features
+- One-hot encoding for categorical features
-->Supports model loading using `joblib` and `pkl`
+- Supports model loading using `joblib` and `pkl`

 **Technologies Used**